vivngo/Parallel_Course/Github.md

 #### Easy way

-**Memory access:** It is important to know the way *R* stores matrices, i.e., by row or by column.
-In the specific case of *R* all the matrices are stored by column, given that *R* is a statistical software where the columns almost always represent variable names.
-This is crucial since each variable created in R has an ID number, so the compiler or the interpreter will assign specific addresses in memory at which every element of the variables (e.g. vector, matrices, data frames, lists,...) will be stored.
-Given that these addresses are consecutive, it will always decreases the memory access time if we call them in a consecutive way.
+**Memory access:** It is important to know how *R* stores matrices, i.e., by row or by column.
+In the specific case of *R*, all matrices are stored by column, given that *R* is a statistical software where the columns almost always represent variable names.
+This is crucial since each variable created in *R* has an ID number, so the compiler or the interpreter will assign specific addresses in memory at which every element of the variables (e.g. vector, matrices, data frames, lists,...) will be stored.
+Given that these addresses are consecutive, it will always decrease memory access time if we call them in a consecutive way.

 <img src="Github_files/figure-markdown_github/ColumnOriented.png" width="300" />